dtm589/FoodSmart/README.md

 * Deployed it to GitHub Pages to be able to accept and respond to user inputs.

-* Using at least two server-side APIs is required.
+* Using at least two server-side APIs.

-* Using modals will be required instead of the use of alerts, confirms, or prompts.
+* Use modals instead of the use of alerts, confirms, or prompts.

 * Use client-side storage for legacy data.